diffblue/gitlab/doc/development/code_review.md

 Verify that the merge request meets all [contribution acceptance criteria](contributing/merge_request_workflow.md#contribution-acceptance-criteria).

+As domain experts are self-identified, reviewers can determine for themselves if they are the approriate person to review the merge request.
+Depending on availability, it is acceptable for someone who has no domain expertise to review an MR on a best effort basis.

 You should guide the author towards splitting the merge request into smaller merge requests if it is:

 - Too large.